 2. For 2021, Washington offers a public option for health insurance in 20 counties.

-Beginning in 2021, Washington will be the first state in the country to offer a public option for health insurance, called Cascade Care.
-In this first year of its implementation, Cascade Care public option plans will be available in only 20 of Washington's 39 counties.
+As of January 1, 2021, Washington became the first state in the country to offer a public option for health insurance, called Cascade Care.
+In this first year of its implementation, Cascade Care public option plans are available in only 20 of Washington's 39 counties.
 (One public option plan will be available in King County, which includes Seattle.)

 Washington's public option program looks different from what most people think of as a "public option," because the state doesn't actually provide the insurance.
-Instead, the state will control the terms and manage the costs, while contracting with private insurance companies to administer the plans themselves.
+Instead, the state controls the terms and manages the costs, while private insurance companies deliver the plans themselves.

 The new program isn't expected to lead to dramatic savings for consumers but, if it works as expected, it will stem the tide of rising costs.

-Several forms of financial assistance can help you lower your health insurance premiums.
-In addition to the currently available subsidies listed below, Washington is considering the addition of state premium subsidies for those with income levels up to 500% of the federal poverty level, but these wouldn't begin until 2022.
+Washington state subsidies.
+In addition to the currently available subsidies listed above, Washington is considering state premium subsidies for those with income levels up to 500% of the federal poverty level, but these wouldn't begin until 2022.